matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **1. Which compute service lets customers run virtual machines that run on Google's infrastructure?**

-- Compute Engine.
+- Compute Engine

 **2. Which compute service lets customers deploy their applications in containers that run in clusters on Google's infrastructure?**

-- Kubernetes Engine.
+- Kubernetes Engine

 **3. Which compute service lets customers focus on their applications, leaving most infrastructure and provisioning to Google, while still offering various choices of runtime?**

-- App Engine.
+- App Engine

 **4. Which compute service lets customers supply chunks of code, which get run on-demand in response to events, on infrastructure wholly managed by Google?**

-- Cloud Functions.
+- Cloud Functions

 **5. For what kind of traffic would the regional load balancer be the first choice?**